cptbtptp01/inspirational-quote/README.md

 **Inspirational Quote** is a web application built using a Node.js REST API server and a Vanilla JavaScript client 😃.
 This application utilizes an SQLite database to enable users to access a variety of features, including retrieving random quotes, searching for quotes by author name or keywords, listing all authors, and fetching quotes by a specific author.
 Moreover, the application is deployed on Heroku with a robust CI/CD pipeline.

+Please visit [here](https://www.huiruyang.works/projects/inspirational-quotes) for more information about the project.

 ## Key Features

 - **Random Quotes**: Get inspired by fetching random quotes.